Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Session 2 - A Dance with Fate.md

 She is dressed in a deep blue hemation rimmed with gold, adorned in various golden bands and necklaces, and atop her head a golden tiara with an owl ornament with ruby eyes.
 - Themistia introduces them to Penelope as head priestess of Athena.
 - Penelope says hello to the heroes.
-- Penelope dismisses Th.
+- Penelope dismisses Themistia.
 They have a tense moment.
 - "I hope there aren't any surprises like last time"
 - "No, Penelope"
 - Themistia leaves
 Her gaze seems to almost see through you.
 - On intuition check:
   The crowds have a deep respect to Penelope, as with [[Perikles]] she has worked on many public projects that make their lives better.
   Some even claim she can read minds (She is just very perceptive and can read body language)